fossas/fossa-cli/docs/differences-from-v1.md

 In 1.x, `fossa report` supported `fossa report dependencies`, `fossa report licenses` and `fossa report attribution`.

 In 2.x, only `fossa report attribution --json` is reported.
 The information in the previously supported v1 commands is contained in the output from `attribution`.

+The format for this report has also changed slightly.
+Until the end of April 2022, FOSSA supports a compatibilty script to convert the format of the report.
+For more information, including usage information, see [FOSSAv1 report compatibility](https://github.com/fossas/spectrometer/blob/master/docs/userguide.md#fossav1-report-compatibility) in the user guide.